ABOUT

 3. Adiba Nelson

-Filled with depth, hilarity, heartwrenching, and heartwarming vulnerability, Adiba lays her soul bare for readers to judge (while she judges herself).
-Often quoted as saying “Vulnerability can save your life if you let it”, Ain’t That A Mother is proof of that.
+Often quoted as saying “Vulnerability can save your life if you let it”, Adiba’s memoir, “Ain’t That A Motheris proof of that.
 However, Adiba is not just a memoirist.
-She is also a prolific children’s book author, having published her debut children’s book, Meet ClaraBelle Blue, in 2013.
-Selling over 7,000 copies WORLDWIDE, Adiba recently inked two book deals with MacMillan Kids, her next book, Oshun & Me: A Story of Love and Braids will be released in 2025, and Hazel’s Best Day will hit shelves in 2026.
+She is also a prolific children’s book author and literary activist.
+Having published her debut children’s book, Meet ClaraBelle Blue, in 2013, and selling over 7,000 copies WORLDWIDE, Adiba is committed to increasing the diversity seen in children’s literature.
+Every children’s book she writes is led by a disabled child of color living life as any child would.
+After not being able to find any books her daughter could see herself in a a toddler, Adiba made it her mission to ensure that disabled children of color saw themselves in as many books as possible.
+For a child, seeing themselves represented in the world around fosters a sense of pride, value, and belonging - and Adiba believes that every child deserves to feel that.
+So much so that she recently closed two book deals with MacMillan Kids featuring Black and AfroLatin disabled girls.
+Her next book, Oshun & Me: A Story of Love and Braids will be released in 2025, and Hazel’s Best Day will hit shelves in 2026.

 Adiba Nelson is also a gold-star storyteller.